ptomulik/testmd/README.md

 The `packagex` defined type works mostly as the core `package` resource.
 It accepts all the parameters known to the core `package` resource plus parameters that extend its functionality.
 Defaults for the `package` resource are honored.

 In addition, the `packagex` module provides the following facts:

-* `packagex_defaultprovider` - tells what is the default package provider for the target (agent) OS.
+* `packagex_defaultprovider` - tells what is the default package provider for
+  the target (agent) OS.

 ## Setup

-### What [Modulename] affects
+### What packagex affects

 * A list of files, packages, services, or operations that the module will alter, impact, or execute on the system it's installed on.
 * This is a great place to stick any warnings.